erickahmed/tyvm/README.md

 Instructions are 16 bits wide and have 4-bit opcodes.
 The instruction set defines instructions for fifteen of the sixteen possible opcodes, though some instructions have more than one mode of operation.
 Individual instructions' execution is regulated by a state machine implemented with a control ROM and microsequencing unit.

 ### Hardware
-TYVM is a very barebone 16-bit system on LC-3 architechture.
-It has:
+TYVM is a very barebone VM that has:
-  - 128kb memory (65,536 memory locations)
+  - 128kb memory
+  - 16 opcodes
-  - 10 registers:
+  - 10 registers
   - 3 condition flags

 #### Memory